ersohnstyne/neverball-switchball-bundle-pack/readme.md

 ## Beta items
 Checkpoints is fully important.
 Here are the follows:
 * Respawn locations may not work in Challenge Mode.
-* If the ball falls, it will return to the last position.
+* If the ball falls, it will return to the last checkpoint.